-Gene Discovery: The combined computational-experimental approach described in Aim 2, capitalizes on mining transcriptomic data from crop species, to inform the identification of gene network modules associated with traits of agronomic interest.
-This will lead to novel gene discoveries that can be first tested using Arabidopsis as a model, to prioritize validation testing in crops.
-For example, in some cases, this comparative network analysis will identify Arabidopsis orthologs of crop genes, whose significance in the trait could not have been identified based solely on Arabidopsis data.
+Gene Discovery: Our combined computational-experimental approach mines transcriptomic data from crop species to inform the identification of gene network modules associated with traits of agronomic interest.
+This will lead to novel gene discoveries that can be first tested in Arabidopsis and then validated in crops.
+In some cases, this comparative network analysis will identify Arabidopsis orthologs of crop genes, whose significance to the trait would not be evident solely from Arabidopsis data.
 In other cases, it will identify nodes of networks that are “missing” in Arabidopsis, but present in the crops.
-These crop genes could be “knocked-in” to Arabidopsis, using a protoplast transient assay system we describe in Aim 2B.
+These crop genes could be “knocked-in” to Arabidopsis, using the protoplast transient assay system we describe in Aim 2B.
 Promising candidates identified in protoplast will be validated in planta first in Arabidopsis, and later in maize, as proof-of-principle.
-Below in 2A is the computational method:
+Aim 2A is the computational method:

 Aim 2A: A trait-to-gene “weighted” network discovery pipeline